hanabi/hanabi.github.io/Beginner.md

 <img src="img/beginner/good_touch_principle3.png" height="300" />

-* The above screenshot presents a slightly more nuanced example:
+* In the above screenshot:
-  * Alice gives Bob (whose hand is partially clued) a yellow clue that touches slots 2 and 3.
+  * In the middle of the game, Alice gives Bob a yellow clue that touches slots 2 and 3.
-  * The focus of the clue is on slot 2, so Bob knows that this must be a *Play Clue* on slot 2, which must be a yellow 2.
+  * The focus of the clue is on slot 2.
+This must be a *Play Clue*, so Bob marks his slot 2 card as a yellow 2.
-  * However, since the card in slot 3 was also touched, then by *Good Touch Principle*, it must be playable at a future time.
-(If the card was a yellow 1 or yellow 2, then Alice's clue would be a *Bad Touch*.)
+  * Slot 3 was also touched by the clue, but it was not the focus.
+But just because it was not the focus does not mean that it can just be any yellow card.
+From *Good Touch Principle*, Bob knows that it must be playable in the future.
+(In other words, if the slot 3 card was a yellow 1 or yellow 2, then Alice's clue would be a *Bad Touch*.)
-  * Therefore, Bob can also conclude that slot 3 must be a yellow 3 or higher.
+  * Therefore, Bob marks his slot 3 card as either yellow 3, yellow 4, or yellow 5.

 ### 2 - Save Principle